RossoSimo/RossoSimo/README.md

 ### 👨‍💻 About Me

-* 🌱 I’m currently learning React / NestJS
+* 🌱 I’m currently learning Pandas / React / NestJS
 * 📫 Connect with me on [LinkedIn](https://linkedin.com/in/rossosimone)

 ---